codebox/lunar-calendar/README.md

 python main.py 2018
 ```

+The code uses the PyEphem library, which [you will need to install](https://rhodesmill.org/pyephem/#installation) before running it.

 When running the utility, the file `template.html` must be present in the current working directory.

 An example calendar is shown below: